DiegoRodriguez2018/market-place-rails-project/README.md

 ### 20. Provide an overview and description of your Testing process.
 During the development process we tested our application regularly, some of the testing procedures we implemented included:

-1. Testing of database behaivour in rails console.
+1. Testing of database behaviour in rails console.
 2. Testing of live version performance.
 3. Testing of pundit responses when a non-authorised user tried to modified the database.
 4. Testing of Stripe correct functionality both in the live version as in the Stripe account.